greydongilmore/DiODe_Standalone/README.md

 Please see "Example_Script.m" to learn how DiODe can be called.

+SPM12 needs to be installed to use DiODe_Standalone.

 Information about the algorithm can be found here: https://dx.doi.org/10.13140/RG.2.2.22417.76647

 For more information also check previous publications: